 Insurance cover includes: theft, accidental damage and vandalism.
 Personal accident cover.
 Third party cover.
 Breakdown recovery for your bike.
 European and world cover.
 Taxi ride home if bike stolen or damaged.
 No claims discount up to 40%.
 Bicycle hire cover.
 New-for-old replacement (bike doesn’t lose value over time – which is a rare advantage from a bicycle insurer).
+They’ll replace a damaged carbon frame with a new frame, unlike most insurers.
 Discount for folding bicycles.
-Basically it is one of the most comprehensive ones.
+Basically it is one of the most comprehensive options.

 - Bike worth less than £250 = Bronze rated Sold Secure lock